wso2/docs-mi/en/docs/learn/integration-tutorials/exposing-several-services-as-a-single-service.md

 4. Click **Submit**.

 5. Add a new **Property** mediator just after the previous property mediator.
-This will retrieve and store the card number that is sent in the request payload.
+This will retrieve and store the card number that was sent to the request payload.

 6. With the **Property** mediator selected, access the Properties tab and specify the following details:
   <table>